auchenberg/kenneth-io/posts/2024-12-09-joining-alleycorp-to-back-founders-building-for-developers.md

 ## Falling for NYC’s Startup Scene

 When I moved to NYC a few years ago, I immersed myself in the local ecosystem—hosting events, connecting with investors and founders, and soaking up the incredible energy of this city.
-It quickly became clear that NYC is a gravitational center for ambitious founders who want to build world-class companies while enjoying life in one of the most vibrant cities on earth.
+It quickly became clear that NYC is a gravitational center for ambitious founders who want to build world-class companies while enjoying life in one of the most vibrant cities on Earth.

-I’m incredibly bullish on what’s happening here, especially in AI, infrastructure, and developer tools, where NYC’s multi-dimensional ecosystem empowers founders to think bigger and take bold swings.
+I’m incredibly bullish on what’s happening here, where NYC’s multi-dimensional ecosystem empowers founders to think bigger and take bold swings.
 Unlike other regions often caught in insular echo chambers, NYC fosters the creation of true enterprise-grade companies from day one.

 ## Backing founders building for developers